 Davey’s vision is to create and deliver sustainable solutions, and continuing to emphasize and invest resources in innovation is essential to realizing this.

 Building off our materiality assessment, we evaluated our innovation management processes in 2017.
 We found that innovation arises organically across our operations, often contributing to our corporate responsibility goals and our business offerings.
 Based on these findings, we implemented a more fluid process to enable the Davey Institute to support and provide counsel to foster innovation.

 For example, in tandem with our bold energy reduction goal, the Davey Institute worked with our equipment department to vet new battery-powered equipment.
+We began testing robotic lawn mowers on client property in 2019 reducing carbon emissions from mowing by up to 90 percent.
 In response to growing client interest in water reduction and water efficiency goals, the Davey Institute also led a cross-functional team to develop potential water management services.

 Because innovation is a material topic, Davey is developing an appropriate and meaningful metric, tied to strategic direction and goals, that we can track and use to report progress annually.
 We do not currently have such a metric available.